DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 }
 ```

-Many of [Polymer's Material Design Paper elements](https://elements.polymer-project.org/browse?package=paper-elements) can be styled by setting variables.
+Many of [Polymer's Material Design Paper elements](https://elements.polymer-project.org/browse?package=paper-elements) can be customized by setting variables.
 We can also create our own.
 We'll set the primary color on the `:root` selector so that it [applies to all custom elements](https://www.polymer-project.org/1.0/docs/devguide/styling#custom-style).
 We'll then use the variable to style our `paper-button` element with a `.primary` class.

 > Note: By setting the `--primary-color` variable now, the focus color for inputs will also be preset when we use [`paper-input-container`](https://elements.polymer-project.org/elements/paper-input?active=paper-input-container#styling) later.